KaleemNwzKhan/KaleemNwzKhan.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I'll be presenting one of my research projects on cooperative perception at ImagineRIT'25, hosted at RIT.
+I'll be presenting one of my research works on cooperative perception at ImagineRIT, hosted at RIT.